Come be part of the unforgettable Key West experience, where passion meets paradise!

 7 - NO-STRESS NETWORKING: All of the above give filmmakers and VIP pass-holders lots of opportunity to meet, mingle, talk film, pitch ideas, make deals, make love, or all of the above!

-8 - SUBMISSION FEE & SELECTION GETS YOU VIP TREATMENT - Our ethos is egalitarian and inclusive: If we select your work--feature or short, student or Oscar contender--you will get two all-access badges to all events and screenings.
+8 - FILM SCREENINGS AND SPECIAL EVENTS: Our ethos is inclusive, fun, & community-building: All selected films get two FILMMAKER badges granting access to all parties and special events, and film screenings (per availability).
 We are all makers or patrons of the art of cinema, and building and celebrating community is key in Key West.